 6. Flight Attendant

-Average Salary: Php 32,395 per month (plus allowances and bonus), according to Indeed
+Average Salary: Php 28,751 per month, according to Indeed

 However, a flight attendant’s responsibilities go beyond assisting passengers.
 They are responsible for ensuring the safety of passengers as well.
 This means that they check the condition of emergency equipment, deal with various emergencies, administer first aid, and produce flight reports.